The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Simulated data

 \section{Simulated data}

 In this study we examine the high-resolution cosmological zoom-in simulation \texttt{g8.26e11}, a Milky Way analogue from the \textit{Numerical Investigation of a Hundred Astronomical Objects} (NIHAO) simulation suite \citep{Wang2015} that includes newly available chemical-evolution tracing \citep{Buck2021}.
-We use \texttt{g8.26e11} because, as described below, it closely matches several key Milky Way properties — halo and stellar mass, rotation curve, and a disk-dominated, multi-armed spiral morphology — and it experienced a major merger at a lookback time comparable to the Milky Way's last major merger.
-Although the model does not form a strong bar \citep[see][]{Buder2025}, we argue that this is not critical for the questions addressed here.
+We use \texttt{g8.26e11} because, as described below, it closely matches several key Milky Way properties — halo and stellar mass, rotation curve, and a disc-dominated, multi-armed spiral morphology — and it experienced a major merger at a lookback time comparable to the Milky Way's last major merger.
+Although the model does not form a strong bar \citep[see][]{Buder2025}, this is not expected to significantly affect the conclusions of this work.
+Accreted stars are identified using their birth positions rather than present-day orbital properties, and radial migration driven by bars or spiral structure primarily changes angular momentum near corotation while largely preserving orbital eccentricity and radial action \citep{Sellwood2002,Solway2012}.

 This galaxy model forms part of the NIHAO-UHD series \citep{Buck2020b} and has been utilised in several prior investigations, including work on the properties of Milky Way satellites \citep{Buck2019b}, the spin of the Galactic dark matter halo \citep{Obreja2022}, abundance clustering to reconstruct birth conditions of stars \citep{Ratcliffe2022}, and the redshift evolution as well as shape of radial metallicity gradients in the ISM \citep{Ratcliffe2025, Buder2025}.
 A version of this simulation was also employed by \citet{Buck2023} and with reduced mass resolution by \citet{Buder2024} to explore the chemical tagging of stars associated with its last significant accretion event (\textit{GSE}).